threefoldfoundation/info_cloud/src/evdc/evdc_overview.md

 # Overview

-Welcome to the ThreeFold Edge Virtual Data Center (EVDC) knowledge base.
+Welcome to the ThreeFold Edge Virtual Data Center (eVDC) knowledge base.

-In this section, you will learn about EVDC, what it is and how to get started.
+In this section, you will learn about eVDC, what it is and how to get started.

   - [What is eVDC?](evdc) - An introduction to the eVDC solution.
   - [Get Started](evdc_getting_started) - An overview of how to get started with eVDC.